NordAxon/GDM-testing/README.md

 1. Set up a Grafana-server
 2. Hold over the '+'-sign corresponding to the 'Create' menu.
 In the shown menu, click 'Import'.
-3. In the box "Import via panel json", paste in the dashboard-json which can be found in the repository in the file 'dashboard-json.txt', and click load.
+3. In the box "Import via panel json", paste in the dashboard-json which can be found in the repository in the file 'dashboard-json.tex', and click load.
 4. Then, hold over the 'Gear'-icon on the left to show the "Configuration".
 There, click "Data sources"
 5. There click "Add data source" and add the path to your SQLite-file, which by default is located in your local repository.
 6. When you have added the data source, the dashboard should visualise all the implemented test case results.
 You are also free to make new figures, to which you can fetch data from the SQLite-file by doing SQLite-queries through Grafana.